 Does St Patrick's College prepare young men for life?

 St Patrick's College's message is a clear one - "raising fine boys to the status of great men" - this speaks volumes for what the College does to prepare our students.
 Both through the College day and within the boarding community our students are taught the importance of liberating education, inclusive community, justice and solidarity and gospel spirituality .
 St Patrick's College provides boys with valuable opportunities to develop personal qualities and life-long friendships.

-Whilst the motivations of our boarders joining us do vary all understand the primary focus placed on their academic success.
+Whilst the motivations of our Boarders joining us do vary all understand the primary focus placed on their academic journey.
 Whilst their education at St Patrick's College is a holistic one emphasis will always be directed to their academic pursuits.
-Our Boarding Administrator coordinates our boarders' academic studies and places significant attention on regular communication between boarding staff and teaching staff, although this process is aided with the large percentage of boarding staff who are also teachers at the College.
-Within the boarding community schedule is supervised study.
-This is run by members of our teaching staff and certainly provides additional support to our boarders.
-Boarder reports are written each semester that provides continuity and aids in the academic support provided to our Boarders.
+Our Housemasters coordinate our Boarders' academic studies and place significant attention on regular communication between our Boarding staff and teaching staff.
+Within the Boarding Community schedule there are two supervised study sessions.
+Whilst the management of these sessions falls to the Boarding staff, our Boarders are supported in their endeavours by both volunteer pre-service teachers from the local universities and by our Yr13 study tutors.
+Boarder reports are also written each semester that provide continuity and aid in the academic support provided to our Boarders.
 Finally, our new Boarding Precinct provides each Boarder with the optimum study space should they wish to continue their studies beyond the scheduled times.

-What level of care is provided in the boarding houses?
+What level of care is provided in the boarding precinct?

-St Patrick's College boarding is a home away from home, a place of safety and security, fun and friendship.
+St Patrick's College Boarding is a home away from home, a place of safety and security, fun and friendship.
 We promote an inclusive community and welcome opportunities when parents, guardians, families and friends can engage, visit and support their sons as often as they can.
 We celebrate and embrace diversity, with each Boarder bringing their own unique story to enrich the lives of all within our Community.